Xinglab/SQUID/README.md

 A: Yes, SQUID will resume previous run by setting parameter resume as true.
 Please delete the intermediate files that you’d like to regenerate.

+Q: Do the reads in the fastq files have to be the same length?

+A: No. If the reads in the fastq files do not have equal length, please set parameter check_len to true to generate new fastq files with equal length.